mayurigupta01/wall_street_trade/README.md

 # Get Trending Tickers:
 In the home page, the user would be able to see the list of top 5 trending tickers which includes the details of Stock symbol and Company name.

+# FRONT END DEPLOYMENT:
+Front end has been deployed to Cloud Front and the deployed url is:

+# Demo Video Link: